micmejia/bible-dump/AMPC/Mark/Mark 13.md

 For nation will rise against nation, and kingdom against kingdom.
 There will be earthquakes in various places; there will be famines _and calamities_.
-This is but the beginning of the [^e]intolerable anguish _and_ suffering [only the first of the [^f]birth pangs].
+This is but the beginning of the intolerable anguish _and_ suffering [only the first of the birth pangs].